S-iddharth/Potato-Disease-Detection-using-Python-and-R/README.md

 By providing farmers with timely and accurate information, our model aims to empower them to take appropriate measures to protect their crops and improve yield.

-# Tech Stack : RStudio, TensorFlow, Keras, Categorial Multi Class Classification Model
+# Tech Stack : Python IDE, RStudio, TensorFlow, Keras, Categorial Multi Class Classification Model

 # Dataset Instructions:
 Download your premium dataset from https://www.kaggle.com/datasets/mukaffimoin/potato-diseases-datasets